hjhuney/Yu-Web-Dev/Sec-06-Bootstrap-4/README.md

 ## The Bootstrap Navigation Bar

 The < nav > tag is similar to < div >.
 It's generally used to indicate the navigation bar.

+## The Bootstrap Grid System

+The [Airbnb](https://www.airbnb.com/) website is a good example of the grid system where in a full screen window, it shows 4 listings per row, but can shrink down to 3 or 2 based on the size of the window.

+The grid system has 12 units.
+If you specify something like column-3 "col-3", it will take up 3 units. "col-6" takes up 6 units (half the screen).

+We can use responsive columns for different size viewports.
+We can use "col-md-6" to use a 6 unit size column on any viewport that is medium-sized (tablet-sized) or larger.
+Anything smaller (mobile), it will take up the full width.